SwamiKannan/Quick_and_Dirty-Supervised-Fine-Tuning/README.md

 3. Run cell 1 to install the libraries
 4. Run cell 2 to allow the notebook to access your Google Drive.
 This is **specifically** to allow the notebook to store all the generated products to your Google drive.
 Google colab deletes all the data it generates (models, logs, etc.) from its memory when the runtime is disconnected
 5. Run cell 3 to authenticate your Huggingface account.
 This is **specifically** to allow the notebook to push your final finetuned model directly to your Huggingface account.
-6. Fill in the details in the section "3.
-USER INPUTS.
+6. Fill in the details in the section <b>3.
+USER INPUTS"</b>.
 Mandatory details include:
    <ul>
       <li>Dataset name</li>
       <li>Split</li>